FranciscoHynt/regular-pong-multiplayer/README.md

 <h2 align="center">Hi 👋, I'm Francisco Sampaio</h2>
-<h3 align="center">Open-source chess clock made with Unity3D</h3>
+<h3 align="center">Open-source project of a breakable multiplayer pong </h3>

 - 🕹️ Link to use/download the tool [here](https://franciscohynt.itch.io/breakable-multiplayer-pong).

-- 💬 This project is a study case, I'm learning Unity3D for over 3 years.
+- 💬 This project is a network study case.

 - 👨‍💻 All my projects are available [here](https://lnk.bio/ixFT).